aloladze88-afk/ai-agents-intro/README.md

 └── main.py
 ```

-## Planned project workflow
+## Current project workflow

-The completed application will:
+The application currently:

-1. Receive a programming topic.
+1. Receives a programming topic.
-2. Generate a simple explanation and key concepts.
-3. Create an example and practice exercise.
-4. Identify common mistakes.
-5. Review the generated content.
+2. Sends the topic to the Explainer Agent.
-6. Validate the required Markdown sections.
+3. Generates a structured draft containing the required Markdown sections.
+4. Sends both the original topic and the Explainer Agent's output to the Practice Designer Agent.
+5. Generates a small beginner-friendly exercise with expected input, expected output and hints.
+6. Replaces the draft `Practice Exercise` section with the specialised agent's exercise.
+7. Validates the eight required Markdown headings.
-7. Save the result in `output/study_guide.md`.
+8. Saves valid output in `output/study_guide.md`.

-At the current stage, the Explainer Agent, Markdown file-writing tool and validation tool have been implemented.
-The Practice Designer Agent, Reviewer Agent and complete multi-agent orchestration will be added in later tasks.
+The Explainer Agent, Practice Designer Agent, validation tool and Markdown file-writing tool have now been implemented.
+The Reviewer Agent and the remaining project tasks will be added later.

 ## Model configuration